The4thGamerNoob/FNF-EmberEngine/README.md

-# Friday Night Funkin' - Newbie's Psych Engine
+# Friday Night Funkin' - Ember Engine
-Engine originally used on [Newbie's Mod](https://gamebanana.com/mods/), intended to be a fork of Psych Engine.
+Engine intended to be a fork of Psych Engine aiming to be a full softcoding engine

 ## Installation: